Super Cool Party Games for Teenagers

 BUCKET OF DOOM PARTY GAME

 This teen party game is not for the faint at heart.
 It’s a delightfully dark party card game in a hot pink toxic bucket.
 Players take turns devising plans to escape dangerous situations such as being swallowed by a whale or buried alive and other seriously bad scenarios using normally useless objects.
 It’s a fun death-dodging party game, really suited for those 16 and over.
 The game includes 400 seriously useless object cards, 100 seriously bad scenarios cards, two voting pads, two pencils, the aforementioned bucket and instructions.
-You can find your own Bucket of Doom here at amazon.
+You can find your own Bucket of Doom at amazon.

 MYSTERY BALLOON BURST

 Grab a bunch of black balloons so that you have one for each guest at the party.
 Fill them each with different mysterious objects.
 Fill part of them with candy, part of them with dollar bills, and part of them with gooey, sticky substances like homemade slime, cooked spaghetti, shaving cream or whatever your imagination comes up with.
 Then, inflate the balloons and take them outside.
 Tie a rope between two trees or two tall objects and hang all of the balloons from the rope.
 Then, line the players up and give them each a toothpick.
-At the count of three, ach player runs towards a balloon and pops it with their pick.
+At the count of three, each player runs towards a balloon and pops it with their pick.
 Some are treated with candy, some with money and others with slimy, gooey surprises.

 AWKWARD MOMENT CARD GAME

 Everyone knows the feeling of an awkward moment, and unfortunately for teenagers, these moments come more often than for most.
 Awkward Moment is a great card game to get your teens out of their comfort zone while not forcing them into “actual” awkward moments.
 Some players are dealt Reaction Cards while others are dealt Decider Cards.
 Those with the Reaction Cards get put into some seriously awkward or embarrassing situations while those with the Decider Cards decide how to react to those people.
 Hopefully, after playing this game, your teens will know each other a little bit better and be prepared for the real-life awkward moments in the future.
-Available here on amazon.
+Available at amazon.

 This is another super easy party game for teenagers.
 All you need for it is a sheet of paper!
 Cut the paper up into strips and write an “X” on one piece and let the players draw from a hat.
 Whoever gets the X is the assassin.
 The assassin’s goal is to kill as many of the other players as possible without getting caught.
 To do that, they have to make eye contact with someone else in the circle and wink at them.
 At any point, another player can accuse someone of being the assassin, but if they’re wrong, then they’re eliminated from the game.
 If they get it right, then the game is over and they win.

 Looking to move your party outside and get the teenagers more active?
 This is the game you need for your next teen party.
 It’s the same classic Capture the Flag game that you know and love, but it’s been revolutionized with glow-in-the-dark lights.
 This game is perfect for keeping the party going with glowing orbs used as “flags,” color-coded LED bracelets that mark different teams, and light-up jail markers – all ideal for late-night fun.
 As an added bonus, each game box includes a rule-book and 12 game variation cards to help you switch up the game or play a totally different version for hours of fun.
-Available here.
+Purchase Capture the Flag REDUX here.

 This game is the perfect party game for teenagers who love their cell phones.
 It can be played inside or out, but must be played in the complete dark.
 Turn off all of the lights and give one person a cell phone.
 They are the “prank caller.”
 That person goes to hide and the other guests must try and find him or her.
 A second cell phone stays at home base.
 Then, the “prank caller” must use his phone to call home base and give hints about where he is.
 The hints should only be three or four words.
 The seekers find their way around in the complete dark until they find the “prank caller.”